cloudfoundry/bosh-azure-cpi-release/docs/guide.md

 # 5	Trouble Shooting #

+1. If your deployment fails because of timeout when creating VMs, you can delete your deployment and try to deploy it again.
-1. If you see below error information in the log, you can try to rerun your command.
+2. If you see below error information in the log, you can try to rerun your command.
 ```
 	/var/vcap/packages/ruby_azure_cpi/lib/ruby/1.9.1/net/http.rb:763:in `initialize': getaddrinfo: Name or service not known (SocketError)
 	from /var/vcap/packages/ruby_azure_cpi/lib/ruby/1.9.1/net/http.rb:763:in `open'